rseger/Code-of-Conduct/CODE_OF_CONDUCT.md

 #### Community Moderation/Initial Moderation
 Issues that arise in the community and are often initially moderated by members.

-- Community member should feel empowered to let a person know what they did wrong ask them to correct behavior
+- Community members should feel empowered to let a person know what they did wrong ask them to correct behavior

 - If a community member feels like they need back up, they should feel free to reach out to core team and Community Transparency Team members

-- The person should immediately stop behavior and edit/correct language
+- When confronted, a person should immediately stop behavior and edit/correct language

-- If this does not happen or behavior continues, contact Community Transparency team
+- If this does not happen or behavior continues, contact the Community Transparency team

 #### Community Transparency Team
 Issues that are brought directly to the Community Transparency Team:

-- If no previous communication about behavior from community, initiate warnings and discussions on behavior with person
+- When there are no previous communication about behavior from community, initiate warnings and discussions on behavior with the person

 - Repeat warning and communicate consequences of continued behavior